Estuary

 • Since you exported the Facebook Ads data to a CSV (.csv) file, select the option for the Local file

 Destination: Configure the exact location of the Facebook data in BigQuery.
-Choose the project name from your Google data project, create a new dataset or select from existing ones, and keep the Table type unchanged.
+Choose the project name from your Google data project, create a new dataset or select from existing ones, and leave the Table type unchanged.

 Schema: Select Auto-detect to arrange the data in BigQuery, or Edit as text if you have experience in manually editing schema.